 Biodiversity Highlights & Habitats

-Lee Valley Regional Park conservation volunteers work regularly in the orchard, and students from Capel Manor college help to prune the trees.
+Lee Valley Regional Park conservation volunteers work regularly in the orchard, and horticulture students from Capel Manor college help to prune the trees once a year.